c-ehrlich/t3-tutorial-pre/README.md

 ## Who is this for?
 - New developers with a bit of self teaching Web Dev experience (freeCodeCamp etc)
+  - you've learned the basics but now it feels like there's a huge gap stopping you from making 'real' apps
-  - You should have beginner level understanding of both frontend and backend (for example you have made a React app and an Express API in the past)
+  - You should have basic understanding of both frontend, backend, and databases (for example you have made a React app, and an Express API that talks to a SQL or Mongo database in the past)
 - More experienced web developers who are new to the T3 stack (you might want to fast forward in a few places)
 - Experienced non-web Developers who want to learn a web stack that is modern but easy